uhlig-it/shop-alarm/README.markdown

 * Distinguish between commands and status updates (Tasmota uses `cmnd/foo` and `status/foo`)
 * On first start, `motion` needs to be restarted; otherwise the camera will be almost black
 * Some topics are still hardcoded (`werkstatt/lock`)
-* Write some (if not all) of the events appearing at MQTT into InfluxDB => some are useful as numeric data (e.g. how long an alert went on) => some are useful as events that can be show in graphs (e.g. motion detected, alarm disarmed, etc.) => https://gist.github.com/suhlig/049b068185f216824d33756dae99172a

 * Delay arming a couple of seconds after it being enabled, so we don't raise an alert on our way out
 * Tests?
 * Add an SSD1306 display, just for kicks